Nick Spitzer: Radio

 While a student at the University of Pennsylvania, Spitzer joined the staff of WXPN in Philadelphia in 1969.
 He later became the station's program director.
 He was introduced to Louisiana music while working at the radio station.
-He later worked at WMMR from 1972-1974.
+He later worked at WMMR from 1972 to 1974.
 After leaving Philadelphia, Spitzer spent time in Louisiana, where he learned more about the state's music and culture.

 While studying for his doctorate in Austin, Texas, he worked at KOKE-FM and as a host and producer at NPR affiliate KUT-FM.'

 In 1997, Spitzer became the host of American Routes.

 Folklore and academia

 Spitzer moved to Baton Rouge in 1978.'
 He served as Louisiana State Folklorist from 1978 to 1985.
 He founded the Louisiana Folklife Program and helped develop the Baton Rouge Blues Festival.
 He also produced a five-LP recording series on Louisiana folklife.
-In 1984, he organized the Louisiana Folklife Pavilion at the 1984 World’s Fair in New Orleans and directed the documentary ZYDECO: Creole Music and Culture in Rural Louisiana.
+In 1984, he organized the Louisiana Folklife Pavilion at the 1984 World's Fair in New Orleans and directed the documentary ZYDECO: Creole Music and Culture in Rural Louisiana.

 Spitzer left Louisiana in 1985 after he was hired by the Smithsonian Institution as a senior folklife specialist.

-From 1990-1997, he served as artistic director for the "Folk Masters" concert and broadcast series from Carnegie Hall and Wolf Trap; from 1992-2001, he produced the NPR broadcasts of Independence Day concerts on the National Mall.
+From 1990 to 1997, he served as artistic director for the "Folk Masters" concert and broadcast series from Carnegie Hall and Wolf Trap; from 1992 to 2001, he produced the NPR broadcasts of Independence Day concerts on the National Mall.

 Spitzer accepted a position at the University of New Orleans in 1997,' and was hired by Tulane University in 2008.